Home Using a dSLR as a Webcam for Live Streaming

 It's arguably overbuilt for as a webcam.
 It's definitely not the budget option. 😬

-The Sony a6400 is the smaller more portable sibling to the a9, but has all the features you need to both using it as a webcam, but also as an excellent v-log camera.
+The Sony Alpha ZVE10 II is the smaller more portable sibling to the a9, but has all the features you need to both using it as a webcam, but also as an excellent v-log camera.
 It has a great selection of interchangable lenses, though the one that comes with it will definitely do the job.
 It also has a flip up LCD so you can see what you are shooting from the front.

 The camera is strongly gripping the monitor with the GorillaPod 5k tripod.
 They are awesome flexible tripods that always amaze me with their versatility.